December retail sales fall 1.1% after slipping in November

 Yet even excluding sales from auto and gasoline, retail sales slipped 0.7%.
 Retail sales are not adjusted for inflation unlike many other government reports.

+“There are cracks appearing in the resiliency that consumers have shown in 2022, as higher prices, interest rate increases and the uncertainty of the macroeconomic environment finally take their toll,” Moody’s Vice President Mickey Chadha said in a report.

+Chadha noted that the low unemployment rate and wage gains have so far supported consumer spending, but in the coming months, Moody’s sees consumers increasingly being “more selective” in their spending and postponing purchases, putting a damper on retail sales in the first half of the year.

-Sales fell 1.1% at electronics and appliance stores; furniture and home furnishing stores saw a 2.5% drop.
+Sales fell in key gift-giving categories for the holiday season’s finale.
+Sales dropped 1.1% at electronics and appliance stores; furniture and home furnishing stores saw a 2.5% drop.
 And department stores suffered a 6.6% decline.
+Sales at online retailers fell 1.1%.
+Restaurants also saw a drop.

 Spending had remained resilient despite a spike in inflation that began almost 19 months ago, but the capacity of Americans to continue that spending has ebbed.